ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/blog/2017-03-07-presenting-the-women-in-tech-speaker-series.md

 We hope you’ll join us in celebrating Women’s History Month and Chicago’s unique and amazing civic technology community.
 Here’s to Women’s History Month and fruitful partnerships!

-**Correction March 8, 2017: 4pm** The 250th Chi Hack Night will be held on April 18th, not March 28th.
+**Correction March 8, 2017: 4pm** The 250th Prog Hacknight will be held on April 18th, not March 28th.